derekhughes71/logistic-regression-model/README.md

 # logistic-regression-model
-Logistic regression model on arbitrary data set
+Elementary logistic regression model on arbitrary data set

 -Using EDA to identify relevant variables for the model